Christmas in the Workplace

 Secret Santa is a great way to have fun and get everyone involved, but beware of inappropriate gifts!
 Some people may not see the funny side.

-Conduct yourself professionally at all times.
+Conduct yourself professionally at all times during Christmas time in the workplace.
 Don’t use the office party as an opportunity to blow off steam.
 It’s still a company function, so lead by example.

 For those who drink, it is nice to have a glass of something to celebrate, but remember your staff are representing your company.
 Be aware of what is going on around you, it’s illegal for under-18’s to drink.
 You can be held responsible as a manager.